11 Documents Needed to Rent an Apartment [2025]

 - Rent payment setup: Some landlords may offer automatic rent withdrawal, requiring bank account information.

-Generally, landlords cannot directly check your bank balance.
+No, generally, landlords can’t directly check your bank balance.
 While they can request bank statements to verify income and financial stability, they don't have the legal authority to access your account information in real-time.

 What can I black out on my bank statement for an apartment?